Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Loader.md

     - `path`: The dynamic link library to load.

+- Returns:

+    The process ID of the loaded instance.

 ## `Loader.Launch(params IEnumerable<string> paths)`

 Launches & loads a dynamic link library into Minecraft: Bedrock Edition.